Dosage form: shampoo

-Ketoconazole Shampoo, 2% is a red-orange liquid for topical application, containing the broad spectrum synthetic antifungal agent ketoconazole in a concentration of 2% in an aqueous suspension.
-It also contains: coconut fatty acid diethanolamide, disodium laureth sulfosuccinate, FD & C Red No. 40, hydrochloric acid, imidurea, laurdimonium hydroxypropyl hydrolyzed collagen, PEG-120 methyl glucose dioleate, purified water, sodium chloride, sodium hydroxide, and sodium lauryl ether sulfate.
+Ketoconazole Shampoo, 2%, is a red-orange liquid for topical application, containing the broad spectrum synthetic antifungal agent ketoconazole in a concentration of 2% in an aqueous suspension.
+It also contains: sodium laureth sulfate, disodium laureth sulfosuccinate, cocamide diethanolamide, hydrochloric acid, PEG-120 methyl glucose dioleate, imidurea, sodium chloride, sodium hydroxide, fragrance, FD&C red No. 40, and purified water.

 Ketoconazole Shampoo - Clinical Pharmacology

 An exaggerated use washing test on the sensitive antecubital skin of 10 subjects twice daily for five consecutive days showed that the irritancy potential of Ketoconazole Shampoo, 2%, was significantly less than that of 2.5% selenium sulfide shampoo.

 A human sensitization test, a phototoxicity study, and a photoallergy study conducted in 38 male and 22 female volunteers showed no contact sensitization of the delayed hypersensitivity type, no phototoxicity and no photoallergenic potential due to Ketoconazole Shampoo, 2%.

 Indications and Usage for Ketoconazole Shampoo

 Note: Tinea (pityriasis) versicolor may give rise to hyperpigmented or hypopigmented patches on the trunk which may extend to the neck, arms and upper thighs.
 Treatment of the infection may not immediately result in normalization of pigment to the affected sites.
 Normalization of pigment following successful therapy is variable and may take months, depending on individual skin type and incidental sun exposure.
 Although tinea versicolor is not contagious, it may recur because the organism that causes the disease is part of the normal skin flora.

 Severe hypersensitivity reactions, including anaphylaxis, have been reported during post-marketing use of Ketoconazole Shampoo, 2%.
 If a reaction suggesting sensitivity or chemical irritation should occur, use of the medication should be discontinued.